Publications · January 2026

 The first Trump administration marked a turning point in U.S.–China trade relations.
 In 2017, the Office of the United States Trade Representative (USTR) launched a Section 301 investigation into China's trade practices, finding widespread violations related to intellectual property and forced technology transfer.
 Following this investigation, the United States imposed sweeping Section 301 tariffs beginning in 2018, raising average tariffs on Chinese imports from 2.9% in 2017 to 9.1% by 2019.

 The Phase One Trade Agreement, signed in January 2020, represented a partial de-escalation of tensions.
 While the Biden administration removed tariffs on certain other trade partners (e.g., the EU), it maintained and even raised the China Section 301 tariffs.
-In addition, new investigations and targeted trade adjustments continued, reflecting bipartisan skepticism toward China’s trade practices.
+New investigations and targeted trade adjustments continued, reflecting bipartisan skepticism toward China's trade practices.

 When President Trump returned to office in January 2025, he intensified these measures.
 Citing China's role in the production and export of fentanyl, the administration invoked IEEPA in February 2025 to impose a 10% tariff on all Chinese imports.
 The tariff rate was raised to 20% in March and later stacked with a 34% global IEEPA tariff announced in April.
 There have been tariff escalations and de-escalations in subsequent months over several issues, including a China announcement on export controls of critical minerals, until a seeming détente when Presidents Trump and Xi met in November 2025.